 In this area, the irregular basement topography likely includes numerous basalt lava flows that formed an escarpment in the vicinity of Site 1198.
 The earliest deposits encountered are phosphate sands mixed with siliciclastic material of latest Oligocene age (24.6-24.2 Ma) recovered from Site 1196 (Fig. F15A).
 It is not clear whether these sediments were produced in situ, transported laterally, or reworked from older rocks.
 The presence of oysters in these beds indicates a water depth <30 m.
-During the early Miocene (23.8-16.4 Ma) a carbonate platform developed in a topographic low at Site 1196 (Fig. F15B) (SMP; Units IV and III), building a thick series of aggrading rhodalgal carbonates.
-Contrary to earlier hypotheses (Pigram et al., 1992; Pigram, 1993), this platform did not nucleate on the slope sediments from the NMP, but clearly predates them and thus likely corresponds to the earliest phase of carbonate production seismically imaged along the eastern margin of the Marion Plateau (Pigram, 1993).
+During the early Miocene (23.8-16.4 Ma) a carbonate platform developed in a topographic low at

+Site 1196 (Fig. F15A), building a thick series of aggrading rhodalgal carbonates.
+Contrary to earlier hypotheses (Pigram et al., 1992; Pigram, 1993), this platform did not nucleate on the slope sediments from the MP2 platform, but clearly predates them and thus likely corresponds to the MP1 phase of carbonate production seismically imaged along the eastern margin of the Marion Plateau (Pigram, 1993).
 Facies homogeneity suggests that accommodation space remained more or less constant during this time interval.
 Numerous exposure surfaces within Subunit IIIC at Site 1196 (variegated dolostone) indicate that water depth was less than the amplitude of the early Miocene sea level fluctuations.
 Off-platform shedding was restricted, but included a thin package of coarse skeletal grainstone with benthic foraminifers at Site 1197 and stable deep-euphotic accumulations of rhodalgal-foraminiferal floatstone at Site 1198.
-The oldest phase of platform growth ceased near the early/middle Miocene boundary, corresponding to the first occurrence of shallow-water carbonate production on the northern transect.
+MP1 platform growth ceased near the early/middle Miocene boundary, corresponding to the first occurrence of shallow-water carbonate production in the northern transect.

-The next phase of carbonate production initiated in the early middle Miocene (~16.4 Ma) (Site 1196; Unit II) (Fig. F15B).
-Red algal-dominated carbonate buildups formed during the renewed transgression, exporting detritus to the slopes of both Sites 1197 and 1198.
-The occurrence of reefs and possibly shoals or islands on the platform top is inferred from the variable depth in the sedimentary section at which these facies were recovered at Sites 1196 and 1199 (Figs. F9B, F15B).
-Shedding of silt-sized skeletal carbonate slope deposits was asymmetric, with greater accumulation at Site 1197, probably related to the prevailing current directions.
-In the middle Miocene (~15.2-13.3 Ma), shallow-water carbonates accumulated in a ~150-m thick succession of fine grainstone rich in coralline algae, miliolid foraminifers, and seagrass remains.
-This facies filled the previously created irregular topography on the platform top in a shallow-water setting implying rapid and still unexplained creation of accommodating space.
-Vertically accreting reef-style growth was locally maintained, particularly on the northeast edge of the platform, where a buildup apparently existed as indicated by multichannel seismic data.
-At this stage, the platform was asymmetric with a flat-topped, rimmed western margin and an eastern margin showing a distally steepened ramp geometry (Figs. F13B, F15B).
+MP2 carbonate production phase initiated in the early middle Miocene (16.4 Ma) (Fig. F15B).
+Red algal-dominated and carbonate reefs formed during the renewed transgression, exporting detritus to the slopes of both Sites 1197 and 1198.
+Occurrence of reefs and possibly shoals or islands on the platform top is inferred from the variable depth in the sedimentary section, at which these facies were recovered at Sites 1196 and 1199 (Figs. F9B, F15B).
+Shedding of silt-sized skeletal carbonate slope deposits was asymmetric, with greater accumulation at Site 1197, probably due to prevailing current directions.
+Between 15.2 and 13.3 Ma, MP2 growth occurred in a shallow-water setting dominated by fine grainstone rich in coralline algae, miliolid foraminifers, and seagrass remains.
+This facies filled the previously created irregular topography on the platform top (Fig. F15B).
+Reef growth was locally maintained, particularly on the northeast edge of the platform, where a buildup apparently existed as indicated by multichannel seismic data.
+At this stage, the platform was asymmetric with a flat-topped, rimmed western margin and an eastern margin showing a distally steepened ramp geometry (Fig. F15B).
 Platform shedding predominantly occurred in a downcurrent, downramp direction toward Site 1197 at the southeast of the section.
 Sediment shedding may also have taken place on the northwestern slope.
-The final pulse of the middle Miocene growth phase in this area was characterized by an increase in accommodation space expressed by the facies change from shallow (<20 m) seagrass-rich beds to rhodalgal floatstone (Subunit ID; Sites 1196 and 1199) (Fig. F15B) that suggest 60- to 100-m water depths.
-Reef growth speculatively continued on the northwestern side of the platform, where it acted as a marginal barrier system.
-Sediment shedding at this time was almost exclusively toward Site 1197 in the southeast.
+However, the material forming Subunit IIC at Site 1198 more likely originated from a northwestern source, or a source located outside of the plane of the figure.
+The final pulse of the MP2 growth phase in this area was characterized by an increase in accommodation space expressed by the facies change from shallow (<20 m) seagrass-rich beds to rhodalgal floatstone (Subunit ID; Sites 1196 and 1199) (Fig. F15C) that suggest 60- to 100-m water depths.
+Reef growth speculatively continued on the northwest side of the platform, where it acted as a marginal barrier system.
+Sediment shedding at this time was exclusively toward Site 1197 in the southeast.